Speech and Language Disorders Factsheet (for Schools)

 What Teachers Should Know

-Speech refers to the way sounds and words are formed, and language refers to the broader system of receiving and expressing information.
+Speech refers to the way sounds and words are formed, and language refers to the use of words to receive and express information.

-Students with speech impairments may have difficulty with:
+Kids with speech disorders may have trouble with:

 - articulation, the production of speech sounds